 - After addition of 4M H2SO4 the pH of the solution is close to 1.
 For oxalic acid, pKa1 = 1.27 and pKa2 = 4.27.
 When oxalate is released from the complex at this pH it will be converted to

-ii) immediately after addition of Zn dust to the flask and
+- immediately after the addition of Zn dust to the flask and

-6. Based on your calculations, write the balanced chemical equation/s for the reaction/s involved in formation of the complex.
+- The molar ratio of iron: oxalate: potassium: water in the given complex is based on your calculations, write the balanced chemical equation/s for the reaction/s involved in the formation of the complex.

-8. Percentage yield of the complex as a function of the mass of Fe(NO3)3.9H2O taken for synthesis
+- The percentage yield of the complex as a function of the mass of Fe(NO3)3.9H2O taken for synthesis.